HouzuoGuo/laitos/doc/Toolbox-feature:-interactive-web-browser-(SlimerJS).md

     <td>
         An arbitrary number above 20000 and below 65535.
         <br/>
-        It must not clash with port numbers from other components.
+        It must not clash with port numbers from other components, such as the SlimerJS based interactive web browser, and the remote browser web services.
     </td>
+    <td>(This is a mandatory property without a default value)
 </tr>
 <tr>
     <td>MaxLifetimeSec</td>
     <td>integer</td>
-    <td>Stop the browser after this number of seconds elapse, regardless of whether the browser is in-use.</td>
+    <td>Stop a browser instance after this number of seconds elapse, regardless of whether the instance is in-use.</td>
+    <td>1800 - good enough for most case</td>
 </tr>
 </table>